nzhang20/Causal-Discovery-on-Gut-Microbial-Data-for-Disease-Risk-Prediction/README.md

 - `python run.py graph`: Runs the causal discovery algorithms and generates results in the form of causal graphs.
 - `python run.py clean`: Removes all generated files (e.g., the clean dataset, plots, and graphs).

-Asked ChatGPT

-but also add the other info in our  report pls